 When you upload a photo, it shows up on your followers’ feeds, where they can like, comment or share the post.
 The more likes or comments you get, the more “relevant” your post becomes and the higher it is placed on your followers’ feeds.
 This algorithm is a vital part of achieving success on Instagram.

 Instagram Reels, another option on Instagram, provide entertaining short videos that can be funny, inspiring and educational.
-They also get an average engagement rate of 1.95 percent — about double those of other post types.
+They also get an average engagement rate of almost 3 percent — about double those of other post types.
 You can increase your reel’s visibility by using high-quality audio or music, keeping it under 10 seconds, adding the reel to your website, including relevant hashtags and scheduling your posts for when your followers are online.

 Instagram and its algorithms can be complicated.
 There are many guidelines, best practices and tips available for getting the most out of your efforts to market on the app.
 It’s essential to go through these tips and best practices and find the ones that make sense for you and your business.

 Committing to doing it right is one of the most important aspects of taking your brand to Instagram.
-This could be the difference between success and failure, since you must appease both the algorithm and your followers.
+This could be the difference between success and failure since you must appease both the algorithm and your followers.

 Follow these 15 best practices to set yourself up for success.

+You don’t want to be an account that shows up on a user’s feed and makes them wonder, “Who’s that?”
+To avoid this, set a posting schedule, and stick to it.
 While there is no magic number of times to post each week, following industry trends can help you stay consistent.
 Take a peek at what is working for your competitors and what falls flat.

 Keep a close eye on Instagram Insights or your own analytics for times when your engagement seems highest, and aim for those times.